 The cantilever beam carries a specific weight on its open end as a result of the support on its enclosed end and the weight would generate on beam structure in addition to breaking down as a result of the shear stress.

-Without external support pillars, cantilever construction allows for overhanging structures and also with trusses or slabs cantilever beam can be constructed.
-The support must be fixed that means it can support forces and moments in all directions in order to ensure the structure is static.
+Without external support pillars, cantilever construction allows for overhanging structures, and also with trusses or slabs cantilever beam can be constructed.
+The support must be fixed which means it can support forces and moments in all directions in order to ensure the structure is static.

 A balcony is a good example of a cantilever beam and it is supported on one end only and the rest of the beam extends over open space and there is nothing supporting it.

 Cantilever deflects more because they are only supported from one end so there is less support for the load to be transferred.
 In a few different ways, cantilever beam deflection can be calculated such as from simplified cantilever beam equations or cantilever beam software and calculators.

 To the support, a load applied to the beam and is resisted by the shear stress and a moment at the point of attachment.
 The beam experiences a shear stress parallel to the z-axis (vertical) and a moment with axial loading and this moment consists of a force and an instantaneous axis of rotation.

 Without any supporting columns or bracing, cantilevers provide a clear space underneath the beam and with the introduction of steel and reinforced concrete, cantilevers became a popular structural form.

 - Overhanging projections and elements.

 - Balconies such as at Frank Lloyd Wright’s Falling Water.